-The Charlotte Mason (CMC) program has converted the Australian Curriculum content and achievement standards into a feast of living books, cultural artworks and ideas to provide the mental food-for-thought that will nourish your child’s mind and heart.
+The Charlotte Mason (CMC) program has contextualised the Australian Curriculum content and achievement standards into a feast of living books, cultural artworks and ideas to provide the mental food-for-thought that will nourish your child’s mind and heart.
 The CMC Program is a Christian Classical Liberal Arts Education.
 As such, it is a broad general and cultural education that does not stream students in a narrowly focused way.
 We are looking to develop the whole person, and help the student prepare for life and for many varied opportunities in the future.

 OUR CHRISTIAN FOUNDATION

 At CMC, our understanding of the human person and of healthy human development is anchored in the Christian tradition.
 We therefore reject the reductionism that is widespread today.
 Far too often the stated goal of education is good exam results, as if that were a sufficient end in itself.
 Good exam results are important in our system, but we keep our eye on a more distant horizon – what kind of people are our pupils becoming?
 What kind of life are they being prepared to live?
 We work to maintain a culture that values learning for its own sake.
 Why?
 Because learning helps us grow as people.
 We do not let the demands of our exam system obscure this central purpose of education.

 A child is not a bucket to be filled, or a machine to be calibrated.
 Rather, every child is a person – equal in dignity and value to any other.